 This product is developed, designed and sold exclusively for research purposes and in vitro use only.
 The product was not tested for use in diagnostics or for drug development, nor is it suitable for administration to humans or animals.

 Please refer to www.thermoscientific.com/onebio for Material Safety Data Sheet of the product.

 © 2013 Thermo Fisher Scientific, Inc. All rights reserved.
-SYBR is a registered trademark of Molecular Probes, Inc. Applied Biosystems is a registered trademark of Life Technologies Corporation.
-TagMan is a registered trademark of Roche Molecular Systems, Inc. StepOne s a registered trademark of Applera Corporation.
-Mx3000P, Mx3005P and Mx4000 are registered trademarks of Stratagene, Inc. All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.
+SYBR, StepOne and Applied Biosystems are registered trademarks, ROX is trademark of Life Technologies Corporation and its affiliated companies.
+LightCycler is a trademark of a Member of the Roche Group.
+Mx3000, Mx3005P are registered trademarks, Mx4000 is trademark of Stratagene, Inc. All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.